simeetnayan81/Crop-Recommendation/README.md

 ## Technical Description

-This app uses a Dataset with 2200 Datapoins for Training and for Generating predictions.
+This app uses a Dataset with 2200 Datapoins for Training and for Generating predictions.</br>
-Model used: Gaussian Naive Bayes
+Model used: Gaussian Naive Bayes</br>
 Accuracy: 99.54%

 ---